ewoodhead/npa-hierarchy/README.md

-The library can handle problems consisting of the maximisation or minimisation of the quantum expectation value of a linear combination of projection operators (i.e., a Bell operator) subject to zero or more equality constraints on the expectation values of such operators.
-A negative number of constraints is not supported.
+The library can handle problems consisting of the maximisation or minimisation of the quantum expectation value of a linear combination of projection operators (i.e., a Bell operator) subject to zero or more equality and inequality constraints on the expectation values of such operators.
 The number of parties, inputs, and outputs is arbitrary.
 It works with the [SDPA family](http://sdpa.sourceforge.net/) of semidefinite programming solvers.

 It is written in Common Lisp (currently, specifically the SBCL implementation), but you don't necessarily have to know Lisp in order to use it.
 It supports a notation similar to what you might see in a research paper.
-For example, the code you need to type to maximise CHSH at level 1 + A B of the hierarchy is just
+For example, the code you need to type to maximise CHSH at level 1 + A B of the hierarchy is
 ```
 (solve-problem
  (maximise A1 (B1 + B2) + A2 (B1 - B2))